UCLATALL/dc-to-ckc/tests/pages/chapter-00/first-things-first.md

 Because the book is designed to be read slowly, try not to put off your reading assignment until the last minute.
 If you wait until it’s too late, you won’t have time to go through the pages carefully.
 You will end up skimming, and if you skim, you won’t learn nearly as much.

-Don’t just take our word for it: this is the most common advice our most successful students give to future students of *CourseKata Statistics*.
+Don’t just take our word for it: this is the most common advice our most successful students give to future students of *CourseKata Statistics and Data Science*.

 ### Trying Again (and Again)